jenjliang/data-science-project/README.md

 2. What area has the most pet-friendly properties?
 3. What variables correlate with price?

 The motivation behind this project is twofold.
 One, to familiarize myself with the CRISP-DM process of analyzing data.
-And two, to learn more about the Airbnb market in Boston, a rich and diverse city of which I have fond memories of from my college years.
+And two, to learn more about the Airbnb market in Boston, a city containing a wealth of culture and history.

 ## Installation